Shida18719/desk-hq/README.md

 + Lato is used for headings on the site for readability, simple and clean looking, with a secondary of serif font.
 + Merriweather Sans is used for hero text on the site for readability, legible and is a great choice for accessibility, with a secondary of Roboto.

+### Images

+The images used for this project were sourced from [freepik](https://www.freepik.com/free-photos-vectors/office-space)

+### Visual Effects

+#### Hover effect
+The navbar links, brand name and buttons include a hover-over effect to make the experience more interactive and navigation more intuitive.
+When the user hovers over the link or button its colour, font-size or background colour changes.

+#### Shadows
+The shadows used on various cards and the navbar give them a raised effect, which makes them stand out from the white background.
+It is used to create an interesting effects and draw users attention.

+### Onscroll Button
+The onscroll button provides a better user experience as it allows users to easily navigate to the top of a page without having to manually scroll back up.
+Also, allows user to quickly move between different sections of the page.

-## Wireframes
+### Wireframes

 Wireframes original plan were created for mobile, tablet and desktop using Balsamiq.
+There are slight different from what was originally planned.

 ### __Home Page__